 Bristlecone pine trees are the oldest continuously standing living trees on the planet.
 With that said, clonal systems of trees date back further but are not the original specimen like with the Bristlecone pines.
 Other ancient clonal systems include 80,000-year-old Quaking Aspen grove in Utah, 11,000 plus year old Creosote Bush stands in California’s Mojave Desert and a root system of a Norway Spruce tree in Sweden found to to be almost 10,000 years old.

-There are several campgrounds located in and near the park.
+Several campgrounds are located in and near the park.
 Four campgrounds are located at the junction of Highway 168 (Westgard Pass) and White Mountain Road (the road that leads through the actual Bristle cone Forest).

 The oldest living tree in the world is over 5,000 years and is located in this forest.
 It predates another tree here called Methuselah which is over 4800 years old!
 Note: a tree named Prometheus, was cut down in 1964 near Wheeler Peak in Nevada and was supposedly older than Methuselah.

 There are over 20 trees in this grove that are over 4,000 years old.
 Dr. Edmund Schulman of the University of Arizona first discovered these trees in 1953 after hearing rumors of the ancient trees.
-Scientists have discovered wood from the Bristle cone trees in this area that is almost 10,000 years old.
-Using a particular cross dating method based on the rings of the tree to better calibrate radiocarbon dating; once this was discovered and implemented, ancient sites around the world were much more accurately dated.
+Scientists have discovered dead wood from the Bristle cone trees in this area almost 11,000 years old.
+They used a particular cross dating method based on the rings of the tree to better calibrate radiocarbon dating; once this was discovered and implemented, ancient sites around the world were much more accurately dated.

-From the visitor center it is about a 4.5 mile easy hike roundtrip along the Methuselah trail.
+From the visitor center it is about a 4.5 mile easy hike round-trip along the Methuselah trail.
 Fortunately or unfortunately depending on how you look at it this tree is cloaked in a veil of secrecy and it is not identified.
 The oldest trees are found about half way through this hike.
 From the visitor center you can also choose shorter hikes – the Discovery trail is 1 mile (the oldest trees are found about 1/2 way through this hike near the stone steps on the trail) and the Bristlecone Cabin trail is 2 miles round trip.